16 website metrics to track for growth

 How to Analyze Pages per Session

-The pages per session metric shows that visitors want to explore your content.
-It can also show you which users are most likely to convert.
-You can also use this metric to follow visitors’ conversion paths.
-Use this metric to learn where visitors land on your site, and what pages lead them to the exit page (more on that later).
+Since pages per session shows that visitors want to explore your content and which are most likely to convert, you can use it to figure out conversion paths.
+I usually start with where visitors are landing on the site before tracking which pages lead them to the exit page.

 2. Navigate to Reports > Analytics Tools.